Ezequiel92/GalaxyInspector/docs/src/api/plotting/post_processing.md

 # Post processing functions

+These functions are used internally and none are exported.

 A post-processing function must take a [Makie](https://docs.makie.org/stable/) figure, add something to it, and return how to label the additions (or `nothing` when no new labels should be drawn).

-None of these functions are exported.

 ### Expected signature: